Explore the exercise of power in its myriad forms and consequences.

-The undergraduate program is designed for a diverse population of students, including those with a broad but as yet unfocused interest in politics, those aiming to attend law school or business school, and those intending to pursue an advanced graduate degree in political science.
-Students receive a common substantive and analytical foundation in political science, and are able to pursue diverse interests at the upper division level, most notably through the specialization requirement.
+The Political Science undergraduate program is designed for a diverse population of students, including those with a broad but as yet unfocused interest in politics, those aiming to attend law school or business school, and those intending to pursue an advanced graduate degree in political science.
+The major curriculum is designed to expose students to the five main subfields in the discipline.
+This core distribution requirement means that all students in the major receive a common substantive and analytical foundation.
+At the same time, students are able to pursue diverse interests at the upper division level, most notably through the specialization requirement.
 Finally, the most ambitious and high-achieving students have the opportunity to undertake advanced research under the close guidance of a faculty member through the junior seminars and senior honors program.

 -